-The following is a summary of certain considerations associated with the purchase and holding of Class A notes by an employee benefit plan subject to Title I of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), a plan described in Section 4975 of the Code, including an individual retirement account ("IRA"), a plan subject to applicable federal, state, local, non-U.S. or other laws or regulations that are similar to the provisions of Title I of ERISA or Section 4975 of the Code ("Similar Laws"), and any entity whose underlying assets include "plan assets" by reason of any such employee benefit or retirement plan's investment in such entity (each of the foregoing, a "Plan").
-A fiduciary of a Plan, should consider the fiduciary standards of ERISA and Similar Laws in the context of the Plan's particular circumstances before authorizing an investment in Class A notes.
-Among other factors, a Plan fiduciary should consider whether an investment in Class A notes would satisfy the prudence and diversification requirements of ERISA, the Code and Similar Laws and would be consistent with the documents and instruments governing the Plan, and whether the investment would involve a prohibited transaction under ERISA, the Code or Similar Laws.
+The following is a summary of certain considerations associated with the purchase and holding of Class A notes by an employee benefit plan subject to Title I of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), a plan described in and subject to Section 4975 of the Code, including an individual retirement account ("IRA"), and an entity deemed to hold "plan assets" of the foregoing (each, a "Plan"), as well as any governmental, non-U.S. or church plan that is subject to any applicable federal, state or local law that is similar to the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the Code ("Similar Laws") (each, a "Non-ERISA Plan").
+Fiduciaries of any such Plan or Non-ERISA Plan should consider the fiduciary standards of ERISA and Similar Laws in the context of such Plan's or Non-ERISA Plan's particular circumstances before authorizing an investment in Class A notes.
+Among other factors, fiduciaries of any such Plan or Non-ERISA Plan should consider whether an investment in Class A notes would satisfy the prudence and diversification requirements of ERISA, the Code and Similar Laws and would be consistent with the documents and instruments governing such Plan or Non-ERISA Plan, and whether the investment would involve a prohibited transaction under ERISA, the Code or Similar Laws.

-With respect to Plans subject to ERISA or Section 4975 of the Code, Section 406 of ERISA and Section 4975 of the Code prohibit such a Plan from engaging in certain transactions with persons who are "parties in interest" under ERISA or "disqualified persons" under the Code with respect to the Plan.
+Section 406 of ERISA and Section 4975 of the Code prohibit Plans from engaging in certain transactions with persons who are "parties in interest" under ERISA or "disqualified persons" under the Code with respect to such Plans.
 A violation of these prohibited transaction rules may result in excise tax or other liabilities under ERISA or the Code for those persons, unless exemptive relief is available under an applicable statutory, regulatory or administrative exemption.
 In the case of an IRA, the occurrence of a prohibited transaction could cause the IRA to lose its tax-exempt status.
-Plans that are governmental plans (as defined in Section 3(32) of ERISA), certain church plans (as defined in Section 3(33) of ERISA if no election has been made under Section 410(d) of the Code) and non-U.S. plans (as described in Section 4(b)(4) of ERISA) ("Non-ERISA Arrangements") are not subject to the requirements of Section 406 of ERISA or Section 4975 of the Code but may be subject to Similar Laws.
+Non-ERISA Plans are not subject to the requirements of Section 406 of ERISA or Section 4975 of the Code but may be subject to Similar Laws.